VR-25/acc/README.md

 # For details, refer to the readme's tips section.
 # Unlike the original variant, this kind of switch is never unset automatically.
 # Thus, in this case, ppending " --" to it leads to invalid syntax.
-# Changes to this variable require a daemon restart (automated by --set).
+# A daemon restart is required after changing this (automated by "acc --set").

 # apply_on_boot (ab) #
 # Settings to apply on boot or daemon start/restart.